loda-lang/loda-programs/programs/oeis/list1.md

 * [A163673](http://oeis.org/A163673) ([L08 program](A163673.asm)): a(n) = n*(2*n^2 +5*n +15)/2.
 * [A163675](http://oeis.org/A163675) ([L11 program](A163675.asm)): a(n) = n*(2*n^2 + 5*n + 19)/2.
 * [A163683](http://oeis.org/A163683) ([L08 program](A163683.asm)): a(n) = n^2*(2*n + 5).
+* [A163704](http://oeis.org/A163704) ([L21 program](A163704.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from left column to lower right corner, and no 1 having more than two 1s adjacent.
 * [A163714](http://oeis.org/A163714) ([L16 program](A163714.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from top row to bottom row, and no 1 having more than two 1s adjacent.
 * [A163733](http://oeis.org/A163733) ([L12 program](A163733.asm)): Number of n X 2 binary arrays with all 1's connected, all corners 1, and no 1 having more than two 1's adjacent.
 * [A163750](http://oeis.org/A163750) ([L09 program](A163750.asm)): a(n) = (n-th even nonprime mod n-th prime).